Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Product management is also a breeze with features like inventory tracking, incoming inventory management, and collection organizations.

-Other essential features found include:
+Other essential features include:

-- Abandoned cart recovery,
+- Abandoned cart recovery

-- Product listings and its organization options,
+- Product listings and organization options

-- Automated taxes,
+- Automated taxes

-- Customer account management.
+- Customer account management

 Payment options